Dave Meggett: Personal life and prison sentence

 Meggett was the parks and recreation director in Robersonville, North Carolina.
 Most of his salary was diverted to pay child support.
 He resigned in 2006, after he was accused of sexually assaulting his former girlfriend.
-In 2007, he was convicted of misdemeanor sexual battery in the case, receiving two years' probation.
+In 2007, he was convicted of misdemeanor sexual battery in the case, but only received two years' probation.
 Authorities said he was allowed to move back to South Carolina to serve his probation.
-Soon afterward, in 2008, he was accused of sexually assaulting a 17-year-old girl, but prosecutors opted not to pursue the case due to questions about her credibility.
+Soon afterward, in 2008, he was accused of sexually assaulting a 17-year-old girl, but prosecutors opted not to pursue the case due to their questions about her credibility.

 In January 2009, Meggett was arrested for raping and robbing a part-time student at the College of Charleston.
 On November 10, 2010, Meggett was convicted of burglary and criminal sexual conduct, and sentenced to 30 years in prison.
+Under South Carolina sentencing guidelines, he must serve 85 percent of his sentence before being considered for parole—in this case, 25.5 years.

 Meggett, South Carolina Department of Corrections ID #00343610, is serving his sentence at Lieber Correctional Institution in Ridgeville, South Carolina.
 His earliest possible release date is July 6, 2034.
-While incarcerated, Meggett has accrued several disciplinary infractions for possessing or attempted possession of a cell phone, leading to detention and loss of privileges.
+At the time he was profiled by SB Nation, Meggett had compiled a nearly spotless disciplinary record and was housed in Lieber's "honors dorm," allowing him to leave his cell unlocked for most of the day and move around the wing and common area.
+Since then, Meggett has accrued several disciplinary infractions for possessing or attempted possession of a cell phone, leading to detention and loss of privileges.